kpcoleman/SpaDecon/tutorial/Tutorial.md

   (4) y pixel coordinate

 <br>
-SpaDecon requires the SRT and scRNA-seq gene expression data to be stored as AnnData matrices.
+SpaDecon requires the SRT and scRNA-seq GE data to be stored as AnnData matrices.

 <br>
 (1) If reading in GE data in the form of h5/h5ad files: